Metaverse-Colab-for-Fusion-Energy/FreeCAD-Omniverse/docs/source/installation/install_all.rst

 Advanced installation
 -----------------------
 This subsection outlines the steps required to install the software manually, without using the automated script.
+Only proceed if the basic installation does not work.

 The user will have to have Omniverse Launcher installed prior to carrying out this installation process.

 1. Git clone the FreeCAD Connector repository.